AVERY'S RIDE FOR PKU

 Later in the ride, in Oshawa on July 28th, Kevin and the team were able to stay at Svends' place and learned "that John Adams had arranged for us to meet Helen Dionne, who after having two children with PKU was a driving force behind getting new born screening to be made mandatory in Ontario.
 It really was pretty special to meet Helen."

 Peterborough arranged a ride a long for locals through their local zoo.
 It was wonderful to have Kevin's family join him on this segment of the ride.
-Photo'd above is Kevin and his son, and to the left you can find his pregnant wife walking on his journey.
+Photo'd is Kevin and his son, and to the other photo you can find his pregnant wife walking on his journey.
 Other fundraisers also took place in Ottawa, contributing to all three of our goals.

 While in Ottawa Kevin was able to tour the Newborn Screening Lab, which was interesting for him "see the machine that 11 months ago would have determined that Avery was positive for PKU and it was great to meet the people working in the lab, they are all passionate about what they do and it is so important."
 After this, Avery's ride moved into Quebec - arriving in La Chute on July 31st.